 To ensure you are ready to take on this time-based training plan, take a 3K or 5K test or use a recent road race result.
 These tests should be an all-out effort that you can hold for the duration of that specific distance.

-The suggested results to take on this training plan are the following: 3K in 10:34, 5K in 18:16, or 10K in 37:53.
+The suggested results to know if you are ready to take on this training plan are if you can run a 3K in 10:34, a 5K in 18:16, or a 10K in 37:53.

-Since we aim for a specific time goal, we will combine two training methods: rate of Perceived Exertion and Pace Training.
+Since we aim for a specific time goal, we will combine two training methods: rate of perceived exertion and pace training.

-Pace Training, on the other hand, involves maintaining a specific pace, measured in minutes per kilometer or mile, for specific intervals during your run.
+Pace training, on the other hand, involves maintaining a specific pace, measured in minutes per kilometer or mile, for specific intervals during your run.
 It’s like setting a rhythm for your body to follow, ensuring you stay on track towards your time goal.

 Jump to the end of the post to get a copy of our sub-3-hour marathon training plan.